2004gayatr/Personal-Portfolio-Website/README.md

 ---

 ## 🎯 Objective
-The objective of this project is to practice frontend development concepts and build a responsive personal portfolio website.
+The objective of this project is to build a structured and responsive personal portfolio website using fundamental frontend technologies.

 ---

 ## 🔧 Future Improvements
-- Add Contact Section
 - Add Form Validation
+- Add JavaScript Interactivity
-- Add Advanced Animations
+- Add Animations & UI Enhancements
-- Enhance UI/UX Design

 ---